David D. King (jurist)

-David D. King is the current Administrative Judge of the New Hampshire Circuit Court.
+David D. King was the former Administrative Judge of the New Hampshire Circuit Court.
+He retired from the position of Administrative Judge on July 1, 2024 and continues to serve as a Senior Active Status Judge.

 Early life and education

 King is a 1981 graduate of Plymouth State College and received his J.D. from the Franklin Pierce Law Center (now UNH School of Law) in 1984.

 Legal career

 King was a member of the New Hampshire House of Representatives and in 1984 was a delegate to the state's 17th Constitutional Convention.
 In 1985, he was hired by attorney Philip Waystack, and later became a partner in the firm of Waystack & King in Colebrook, New Hampshire.
 In 1990, he was appointed as the presiding judge in the Coos County Probate Court.
 In 2007, he left Waystack & King to become a full-time judge.
 He then served as the deputy administrative judge of the New Hampshire Circuit Court since it began operations in July 2011.
 After the departure of former administrative judge Edwin W. Kelly, he became the administrative judge of the New Hampshire Circuit Court.